2027 Election: Groups Seeking to Register as Political Parties With INEC Surge

 INEC uploads newly proposed political parties

-He further explained that the review committee, saddled with the responsibility of assessing the applications, has completed its assessment and has submitted recommendations for final consideration.
+He further explained that the review committee, saddled with the responsibility of assessing the applications, has completed its assessment and submitted recommendations for final consideration.

-The Punch reported that INEC then urged applicants to exercise patience and stay away from actions that could jeopardise their approval.
+The Punch reported that INEC urged applicants to exercise patience and stay away from actions that could jeopardise their approval.

 Earlier, Professor Mahmood Yakubu, the chairman of the electoral body, announced that 110 associations have submitted letters of intent to become political parties while speaking at the second regular consultative meeting with journalists at the INEC headquarters in Abuja on Wednesday, June 25.

-How INEC register new political parties
+How INEC registers new political parties

 Read also